apache/mxnet/docs/tutorials/basic/symbol.md

 ## More Complicated Composition

-MXNet provides well-optimized symbols for layers commonly used in deep learning (see [src/operator](https://github.com/dmlc/mxnet/tree/master/src/operator)).
+MXNet provides well-optimized Symbols for layers commonly used in deep learning (see [src/operator](https://github.com/dmlc/mxnet/tree/master/src/operator)).
 We can also define new operators in Python.
-The following example first performs an element-wise add between two symbols, then feeds them to the fully connected operator:
+The following example first performs an element-wise add between two Symbols, then feeds them to the fully connected operator:

 ```python
 lhs = mx.symbol.Variable('data1')